sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 also used the letter R to refer to the number of rows in the table, but I’m only going to use “R” to mean residuals in the context of SS\ :sub:`R` and MS\ :sub:`R`, so hopefully this shouldn’t be confusing.
-Anyway, to apply this formula to the ``drugs`` factor we take the mean square of 1.73 and divide it by the residual mean square value of 0.07, which gives us an *F*-statistic of 26.15.
+Anyway, to apply this formula to the ``drug`` factor we take the mean square of 1.73 and divide it by the residual mean square value of 0.07, which gives us an *F*-statistic of 26.15.
 The corresponding calculation for the ``therapy`` variable would be to divide 0.47